 - My Death Is Just the Beginning: Makes it very clear to Kanan that he has no idea what he has unleashed by triumphing over him and the Empire.

 - Mysterious Past: We don't even know his name, much less how he came to be in service of Vader.
 "Shroud of Darkness" clears up a bit of his story, but not much: he was once a Jedi Knight and a temple guardsman, although his fall to the dark side and rise to the position of Grand Inquisitor remain a mystery.
 Word of God says that his disillusionment can be traced back to him witnessing the proceedings of Ahsoka Tano's trial.
+In the comics, he cites the Jedi's "lies" as why he defected.

 - Nice Job Breaking It, Hero!: His backstory of falling because the Jedi refused to let him access the archives in full.
 As usual, the Order's tendency to suppress everything that might even remotely lead to the Dark Side comes back to bite them in the ass.